Patagonia's AI Agent

 Senior UX/UI Designer

-We began with a comprehensive audit of key dashboards and reports, combining behavioral analytics (Amplitude and Hotjar), heuristic evaluation, and accessibility and responsiveness audits using Lighthouse.
+I began with a comprehensive audit of key dashboards and reports, combining behavioral analytics (Amplitude and Hotjar), heuristic evaluation, and accessibility and responsiveness audits using Lighthouse.
 This allowed us to identify high-impact usability issues, component inconsistencies, accessibility gaps, and patterns of user friction in real-world usage rather than relying solely on visual critique.

-To define the system's scope, we mapped all existing UI components across the platform using a component-to-page matrix.
+To define the system's scope, I mapped all existing UI components across the platform using a component-to-page matrix.
 This revealed which components appeared most frequently, where inconsistencies existed, and which elements would deliver the highest impact if standardized.

 I led foundational research across typography, color, spacing, and layout—combining competitor audits, accessibility standards, and real UI testing.